HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 Success Story: BrewDog

-Scottish brewery BrewDog differentiated itself through an irreverent, anti-establishment brand voice that challenged industry conventions.
-Their provocative marketing and transparent communication style created a cult following that helped them grow from a small startup to a global brand valued at over £1 billion, despite being in a crowded market.
+Scottish brewery BrewDog set itself apart with an irreverent, anti-establishment brand voice that challenged industry conventions.
+Its provocative marketing and transparent communication built a cult following that helped it grow from a small startup to a global brand valued at over GBP 1 billion, in a crowded market.

 Brand Differentiation ElementTraditional ApproachStandout ApproachImplementation Difficulty